ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

    Maximum Stream Data:
    : A variable-length integer indicating the offset of the stream at which the
      blocking occurred.

+The WT_STREAM_DATA_BLOCKED capsule defines special intermediary handling, as described in {{Section 3.2 of HTTP-DATAGRAM}}.
+Intermedaries MUST consume WT_STREAM_DATA_BLOCKED capsules for flow control purposes and MUST generate and send approrpiate flow control signals for their limits; see
+{{flow-control-intermediaries}}.

 ## WT_STREAMS_BLOCKED Capsule {#WT_STREAMS_BLOCKED}